 Payments are made through PayPal or direct bank transfer the Friday after an invoice is generated for complete and approved work.
 These invoices are autogenerated bi-monthly.

 Rev, a San Fransisco-based Transcription company, boasts a huge workforce of some 60,000 freelancers and a huge clientele, some of who include the likes of Amazon.

-No experience needed here either from applicants, but you have to pass their 60-minute test for which you’ll get results within 48 hours.
-Rev offers a steady flow of work and you as a transcriptionist, get to pick the files you want to work on.
+No experience is needed here either from applicants, but you have to pass their 60-minute test, for which you’ll get results within 48 hours.
+Rev offers a steady flow of work, and you as a transcriptionist get to pick the files you want to work on.
 Very flexible work.